 The finances of a church don’t necessarily function like those of a business — even if a church is technically “incorporated.”
-Churches are nonprofit organizations, which affords them a specific tax status.
+But it never means that a church cannot open a bank account (a church has to have an employer identification number to open a bank account, though, just for the record).
+Churches are nonprofit organizations, which affords them a specific tax status and church directors can claim tax exemption.
 Here are a few things you should be aware of when handling your church’s finances.

 File as a nonprofit.
 Once you’ve filed as a nonprofit, you will need to square aware your federal and state tax-exempt status.
 There are certain steps you need to take to maintain your tax-exempt status.
 For instance, you must not make public political stances or work on behalf of private interests.
 Be sure to read more about churches’ tax-exempt status on the IRS website and learn more about the application process.

 Create a budget.
 What are your expenses?
 Some of these are basic and immutable, like utilities.
 But you’ll have to make decisions about some of your other expenses.
 For instance, how much are you going to spend on personnel?
 How much money will you need for various events?
 Will you spend money publicizing fundraisers?
 Consider these expenses, work them into your budget, and ensure you’ve designed a budget that will keep your church financially healthy.